-On July 29, 2019, the Centers for Medicare & Medicaid Services (CMS) released the 2020 proposed Physician Fee Schedule (PFS) rule (CMS-1715-P), which includes Evaluation and Management (E/M) coding updates, telehealth expansion, treatment and payment for opioid use disorder, and additional flexibility to address care management services.
-Updates to the Quality Payment Program (QPP) will be covered in a separate CLA Regulatory Advisor.
+On November 1, 2019, the Centers for Medicare & Medicaid Services (CMS) released the 2020 final Physician Fee Schedule (PFS) rule (CMS-1715-F), which includes Evaluation and Management (E/M) coding updates, telehealth expansion, treatment and payment for opioid use disorder, and additional flexibility to address care management services.
+Updates to the Quality Payment Program (QPP) are covered in a separate CLA Regulatory Advisor.

-The following includes a high level overview of key provisions in the proposed rule.
-The comment deadline is September 27, 2019.
+The following includes a high-level overview of key provisions in the final rule.

-CMS offers a package of coding changes intended to allow for more chronic care management, including a new principal chronic management code for individuals with one chronic condition.
-CMS furthers its efforts to support the use of Medicare telehealth and virtual health, including for the newly created Medicare benefit for Opioid Use Disorder (OUD).
+CMS finalizes a package of coding changes intended to allow for more chronic care management, including a new principal chronic management code for individuals with one chronic condition.
+CMS furthers its efforts to support the use of Medicare telehealth and virtual health, including in the newly created Medicare benefit for Opioid Use Disorder (OUD).
 CMS also walks back its policy to collapse E/M codes 2 – 4 and will instead keep all five levels.
+Overall, CMS was responsive to many stakeholder comments and adjusted various policies based on feedback.

 Key payment updates